Chart Color Schemes

 Recent residential development output has been above average within East Gosford when compared nationally

-East Gosford has seen approximately 45 dwelling approvals annually over the past five financial years, totalling about 227 homes.
-As of FY-26, four approvals have been recorded.
-Each new dwelling built between FY-21 and FY-25 has resulted in an average of two new residents per year.
-The average construction cost value for these dwellings is $382,000.
+East Gosford has received around 44 dwelling approvals per year on average over the past five financial years, totalling approximately 221 homes.
+As of FY-26, there have been 5 approvals recorded so far.
+Each new dwelling built in East Gosford between FY-21 and FY-25 has resulted in an average of 2.1 new residents per year.
+The estimated construction cost value for new homes over this period is $382,000 on average.

 Frequently Asked Questions - Development